 Different types of tariffs you may encounter include:

-Once the appropriate HS product code is determined, the corresponding duty can be obtained from online tariff portals of the importing economy or other web market access portals, including those published by multilateral agencies (see Tariffs and Taxes at the border).
+Once the appropriate HS product code is determined, the corresponding duty can be obtained from online tariff portals of the importing economy or other web market access portals, including those published by multilateral agencies see Trade4MSMEs guide Tariffs and Taxes at the border.

 The Global Trade Helpdesk provides an HS product finder that can help you identify your HS code.
 Additionally, some customs authorities may issue advance rulings for the classification of goods designating the appropriate HS code.
 Information about advance rulings is provided online by the UN’s Trade Facilitation Implementation Guide (TFIG).

 Trade4MSMEs guide Trade Documents for Exports – Trade4MSMES

 World Customs Organization (WCO): World Customs Organization (wcoomd.org)